GoogleContainerTools/google-container-tools-intellij/README.md

 Open the `hello-spring-boot` example from `google-container-tools/examples` directory with your IntelliJ IDE.
 You can either point to the directory or to the Maven build file (`pom.xml`).
 The project opens and loads:

 ![opened Spring Boot hello world project](docs/images/)

+This project is a very simple web application created with [the popular Spring Boot framework](https://spring.io/projects/spring-boot).

 Once the project loads, the plugin will detect it is preconfigured with Skaffold YAML configuration to build image and deploy to Kubernetes.
 A notification shows: